A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Statement of assumptions and proofs

 \subsection{Uniform in time averaging estimate}

-In this section we show that the process \eqref{eq:theta_update} is a UiT approximation as $\epsilon \rightarrow 0$ of the process \eqref{eq:theta_bar_sde}.
+In this section we show that the process \eqref{eq:theta_update} is a UiT approximation, as $\epsilon \rightarrow 0$, of the process \eqref{eq:theta_bar_sde}.
 This is stated in the main result of this section, Proposition \ref{prop:averaging}.
-We will be using Theorem 3.3 from \cite{crisan2022poisson}, so most of the work here will involve verifying the assumptions.
-In particular, it will require the most effort to establish \cite[Equation (45) and (46)]{crisan2022poisson}, which are the semigroup derivative estimates on the FrP \eqref{eqn:frozen} and the averaged process \eqref{eq:theta_bar_sde} respectively.
-We state and prove two lemmas corresponding to these semigroup derivative estimates, Lemma \ref{lemma:fastsemigroupderests} and Lemma \ref{lem:avgderest} below, which largely follow the scheme of proof of \cite[Lemma 2.8]{angeli2023uniform} and \cite[Lemma 2.10]{angeli2023uniform}, but in the case of constant diffusion coefficients.
-When the diffusion coefficients are constant there are some simplifications we can make here, and this will be commented on in the proofs of Lemma \ref{lemma:fastsemigroupderests} and Lemma \ref{lem:avgderest} themselves.
+We will be using Theorem 3.3 from \cite{crisan2022poisson}, so most of the work here will involve verifying the assumptions of such a theorem.
+For the reader's convenience, shortly after stating Proposition \ref{prop:averaging}, we recall \cite[Theorem 3.3]{crisan2022poisson}, using a notation which is more adapted to the present work.